-Common reasons for hip replacement surgery include damage to the hip joint from:
+Hip replacement surgery is usually needed to repair damage to the hip joint from:

 How do I prepare for hip replacement surgery?

-- Place items you use every day at arm level to avoid reaching up or bending down.
+- Place other items you use every day at arm’s level so you can easily reach them.

 What happens during hip replacement surgery?

-- Removes the diseased tissue from the hip joint, while leaving healthy parts.
+- Your surgeon will remove the diseased bone tissue and cartilage from the hip joint, and insert the new, artificial parts.